GSA/piv-guides/pages/start.md

 ### Next Steps
 You have a PIV credential, you have card reader(s), and you have middleware for your computers. **Now what?**

-* You can authenticate to websites that are PIV eanbled for authentication, digitally sign email and documents and files, and encrypt!
+* You can authenticate to websites that are PIV enabled for authentication, digitally sign email and documents and files, and encrypt!

 If you want to learn more about details of PIV credentials, certificates, and how to configure a network or web application, the next [section](../details) is for you.